 |WFF’s Student ShortWork Competition includes seven short films produced by post-secondary students in British Columbia.
 The ShortWork Competition jury will award a $500 CDN prize to the top Student ShortWork entry.

 |International ShortWork Competition

-|WFF's ShortWork Competition showcases a selection of up to 50 short films within four short film programs.
+|WFF's ShortWork Competition showcases a selection of up to 50 short films within five short film programs.
 Presented with verve and limited only by their duration, these short films display the extraordinary talent, dynamism and creative exploration found in the work of some of the world's most promising filmmakers.
 A jury of three will award the International ShortWork Award.